pi-star-2025/pi_star/2_sleep.md

 ##

 The curse is broken mostly bc we solved pi in July 2024.
 There was a team working with the “Peter/Carroll/Disney” reincarnation via telepathy to help everyone come together.
 It was a backup plan.
-There were many ominous “plane crashes”, 2001 and death of the Jesus reincarnation in 2020 to signify tension between God’s angels and aliens, foreshadowing the start of a “ungodly world”.
+There were many ominous “plane crashes”, 2001 and the death of the Jesus reincarnation in 2020 to signify tension between God’s angels and aliens, foreshadowing the start of a “ungodly world”.
 Whether The Devil took us or not then would be likely a matter of getting all this science by ~Year 2400 and knowing how to use it.

 If we are conscious of something, it loses its magic.